rvandeghen/SST/README.md

 The different unlabeled matches that we used can be found in the [data](data) folder.

 ### Thresholding
-After you generated your pseudo-labels, you can threshold them with the parametrization that you want with the following script:
+After you generated your pseudo-labels, you can threshold them with the parametrization that you want with the following command:
 ```
 src/threshold.py \
 --input-file $output/pseudo_annotations.json \